andrewjamesford/WDD01-Client-Side-Pre-Course-Setup/Topics/How-we-work/how-we-work.md

 - Set yourself as ‘active’ at the start of your day and ‘away’ at the end of it.
 This indicates to others that you are online
 - Indicate that you have read a post with an emoji response

+**Don't forget if you ever need help, type @channel in your cohort slack channel to notify everyone in that channel or type @instructors if you specifically want to notify all Instructors about something.**

 ### Email